-In this article, we’re going to discuss what software skills are, why they are useful, and walk through a few examples of computer skills that you can list on your resume.
-We will show you how to list software skills on your resume.
+In this article, we’re going to discuss what software skills are and why they are useful.
+We’ll also walk through a few examples of computer skills for your resume and demonstrate how to list software skills on your resume.

 What Are Software Skills?

 Software skills are a specific subset of computer skills.
-Whereas “computer skills” refers to everything from being able to use computers, software skills are specifically focused on how to use computer programs.
+Whereas “computer skills” refers to everything that involves using computers, software skills specifically refer to how to use computer programs.

 The software skills that you use on the job will depend on the nature of your position.
 Some jobs, like being a quality assurance engineer, involve working with specific technologies such as Python, HTML, or Git.
 Other jobs, like an assistant or office manager, will be more focused on using software like the Microsoft Office Suite or the Atlassian Suite.